tristankechlo/create-discord-embed/README.md

     github: "link to the github repo of the project"
     thumbnail: "link to an image, used as a thumbnail in the embed"
 # optional values
+    content: "This is the message above the embed"
     filename: "embed.json"
     curseforge-emoji: "<:curseforge:938093919848267807>"
     modrinth-emoji: "<:modrinth:977251171980963890>"